tchittesh/review-visualizer/README.md

 # review-visualizer

 Made for HackMIT 2020.
-A tool that presents visualizations of aggregate Amazon product review data to provide quick at-a-glance insights with more relevant detail than simple star averages.
+A tool that presents visualizations of aggregate review data for individual Amazon products to provide quick at-a-glance insights with more relevant detail than simple star averages.

 ### Features
 * Uses sentiment analysis to give more detail on review comment contents